tweag/skyscope/README.md

 ### Extra context for targets and actions

-The output produced by `bazel dump --skyframe` is sufficient to determine the Skyframe graph toplogy, but for many node types it does not provide the full context.
+The output produced by `bazel dump --skyframe` is sufficient to determine the Skyframe graph topology, but for many node types it does not provide the full context.
 For example, an `ACTION_EXECUTION` node only has a reference to the `CONFIGURED_TARGET` that created it, a `BUILD_CONFIGURATION`, and an `actionIndex`: